omerfarukyuce/customer-tracking-app/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the[LICENSE](LICENSE) file for more details.